+Zero trust assumes that all networks - enterpriseowned or not - are untrusted and that an attacker is present in the environment.
+It denies default access to data and workload, continually authenticates and authorizes each access request, and monitors and analyzes the risks to the assets.
 ZT data security is not a tool that you can buy off the shelf and achieve overnight - it is a multi-year strategy that requires adaptability, investment, and collaboration.
 This guide aims to help agencies on their journey to ZT data security by being practical and operational, yet flexible enough for practitioners to adjust to meet their agency's unique needs and mission requirements.
-The intended audience for this guide includes practitioners charged with securing data, including system owners, data management practitioners and stewards, system administrators, and cybersecurity engineers.
+The intended audience for this guide includes practitioners charged with securing data, such as system owners, data management practitioners and stewards, system administrators, and cybersecurity engineers.